oracle-livelabs/adb/shared/adb-create-clone-from-backup/adb-create-clone-from-backup.md

     ![Choose Clone from database instance](images/choose-clone-from-database-instance.png)

-4. In the **Provide basic information for the Autonomous Database clone** section, specify the the required information to create the clone database.
+4. In the **Basic information for the Autonomous AI Database clone** section, specify the the required information to create the clone database.
     * **Choose your preferred region:** Accept the default, which is your current region.
     * **Create in compartment:** Select a compartment to which you have access. *Important: If you are running this workshop in a LiveLabs hosted (green button) environment, select the compartment that was assigned to your reservation*.
     * **Display name:** Accept the default display name.